Getting an Interview

 - How many boats do you think are there in Lake Washington at any given time?
 1 Answer

 Senior Program Manager InterviewNo OfferNeutral ExperienceEasy InterviewNo OfferNeutral ExperienceEasy Interview

 The process took 5 days – interviewed at Expedia (Bellevue, WA) in January 2012.

 Phone Screen - once there to a group interview - 4 or 5 individual interviews either in one room, or go from office to office.
 All questions were situational - how would you handle a difficult situation, what was your best project etc... - nothing technical or too rough as long as you plan ahead.

 Everyone was very nice and contrary to many reviews here - I found them totally organzied and well prepared for me.

 No feedback whatsoever, despite the individuals saying they felt the interviews went well - I did not hear back from Expedia one way or the other - so if you interview and they dont make you an offer within a couple of days - assume they are not interested.

-I applied through an employee referral and the process took 2 weeks – interviewed at Expedia in November 2008.
+I applied through an employee referral.
+The process took 2 weeks – interviewed at Expedia (Bellevue, WA) in November 2008.

 It was a phone screen by the HR.
 They call me in for a face to face.
 The HR guys screens me again for an hour and puts me in an interview with seven people who screen me individually for seven hours!!
 So, the interview happens for eight hours in total and everyone seems happy.
 After the longweekend, I receive an email saying that they are interested and they want to extend an offer and then I was scheduled to go in and sign the offer on the Following week.
 I was getting ready to go and the HR emails me again saying that they position went on hold!!!
 This is weird!!!

 - Situational Based...how did you resolve problems related to Projects and people based Answer Question